LOADING ...

 She said the ground and the sky, they each other

-But they don't have
+But they have arms

 So rain; that's how they hold one another.